The benefits of electric cars

 Road tax, or Vehicle Excise Duty (VED), is calculated based on a car’s tailpipe fumes.
 Pure electric cars are zero-emission so one of the major advantages of electric cars is you don’t pay any road tax until 2025, regardless of the original listing price.

 The other tax advantage is that there is no duty to pay on fuel, unlike with petrol and diesel, which the government tax heavily.

-Pure electric cars are exempt from the daily £11.50 London congestion charge to enter the new Ultra Low Emission Zone (ULEZ) until at least October 2025.
+Pure electric cars are exempt from the daily £15 London congestion charge, as well as the £12.50 daily ULEZ charge until at least October 2025.

 Electric cars have fewer moving parts which means less can go wrong.
-No valves, cylinders and gaskets to worry about.
-They are basically just brakes, wheels and a battery.
+No valves, cylinders and gaskets to worry about: just brakes, wheels and a battery.

-You don’t need to check oil levels and your chances of breakdown are considerably lower than in a petrol/diesel.
-That means fewer surprise costs and less stress!
+You don’t need to check oil levels and your chances of a breakdown are considerably lower than in a petrol/diesel.
+That means fewer surprise costs, better reliability and less stress!